Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Wyvern.md

 - monster/environment/mountain
 - monster/size/large
 - monster/type/dragon
-statblock: inline
+aliases: ["Wyvern"]
 ---
 # Wyvern
 *Source: Monster Manual p.
-303, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Storm Lord's Wrath, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, Journeys through the Radiant Citadel*
+303. Available in the SRD and the Basic Rules.*

 Travelers in the wild sometimes look to the skies to see the dark-winged shape of a wyvern carrying its prey.
 These cousins to the great dragons hunt the same tangled forests and caverns as their kin.
 Their appearance sends ripples of alarm through the borderlands of civilization.